UzerM0502/UzerM0502.github.io/_posts/2025-01-08-pytest-blog.md

 The conftest.py file is a centralized place to store reusable fixtures, making them available across the entire test suite without needing explicit imports.
 Remember the fixture_1 we used in the previous exmaple?
 We can move this to our conftest.py and have the same results and we will do this for all fixtures in the future.
 Note the conftest.py is stored in the parent folder of the tests.

-## Lets look at some basic pytest examples with django
+## Lets look at some basic pytest examples with django models

 ```python
 import pytest